bmrinal/Angular-7-Boilerplate/README.md

 ## What's in it

+- A material based UI.
+- Login Screen.
+- Frontend Validations.
-A material based UI.
-Login Screen.
-Frontend Validations.
-A ready to use Angular 7 boilerplate.
+- A ready to use Angular 7 boilerplate.
+- Chnage Password
+- Logout

 ## Build